DPF Diesel Particulate Filter Cleaning Additives

-The best way of ensuring that your DPF remains clean, is by making sure that it gets regular long drives ideally at constant speeds at least once every 250 miles, and to avoid using a DPF equipped diesel car for short journeys.
+The best way of ensuring that your DPF remains clean and trouble free, is to use a cleaning additive and make sure that it gets regular long drives ideally at constant speeds at least once every 250 miles, and to avoid using a DPF equipped diesel car for short journeys.
 Doing this, ensures that your diesel particulate filter (DPF) gets the opportunity to burn off its accumulated soot, either from the normal exhaust temperatures, or by the automatic process of completing an automatic DPF regeneration cycle, which is triggered by the Car’s ECU when the soot loading goes above a certain level (usually 40%).

 However, making frequent long journeys to enable your diesel car to stretch its legs and regenerate its emissions components is not always possible, thanks to more people working from home, or general lifestyle changes, not to mention more start-stop traffic in congested towns and cities making maintaining constant speeds almost impossible, so the result is that the diesel car is doing less annual mileage, and the DPF never gets to complete a regeneration cycle.